Labour Market Information

 The ‘Careerometer’ widget below is a great way to get a quick snapshot of jobs and compare information about pay and projected workforce change, including projected growth or contraction of the workforce and the projected need for replacing retiring workers.
 This means that a profession might experience a decline in overall numbers, but still need new recruits because of the number of older workers due to retire.

-Labour market in the North-East of England
+The labour market in the North-East of England, Greater Manchester and South Yorkshire

-Future Jobs in the North-east of England and Future Jobs in Tees Valley.
+Future Jobs in the North-east of England

 National and global trends: the future of work and skills